unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Element used to store any names given to the layout.

-These names are not currently localized.
+These names are not localized but are informative names for the keyboard.
+Localization of these names would be done as separate data items elsewhere in CLDR.

 **Syntax**